 Submissions

-We are currently accepting submissions for Fall 2025.
+We are currently open for submissions.

 Please read the submission guidelines (below) in full.

-All our best from humid Iowa City,
+All our best from frigid Iowa City,

 Exchanges editorial staff